 The ideal answer: Yes.
 I perform the procedure on every eye of every patient.
-To do anything less would be inappropriate in my professional opinion, and introduce unacceptable risk to your eyes.
+Anything less would be inappropriate, and introduce unacceptable risk to your eyes.

 Our surgeons have authored or co-authored hundreds of research papers, which have appeared in peer-reviewed journals and other publications.
 Peer-review is the gold standard of scientific research.

 UT Southwestern Medical Center is the place that trains doctors in the expanding field of refractive surgery.
 This means our surgeons stay abreast of and use the latest technologies.